Maame Ode’s Widowhood Rites Spark Reflection Amid Akosua Serwaa and Odo Broni Dispute

 Maame Ode is a popular Ghanaian traditional singer and performer, famous for her Nnwonkoro (traditional women's singing/dancing) and pioneering paid mourning services in Kumasi.

-Video of Maame Ode's widowhood rites surfaced
+Video of Maame Ode's widowhood rites surfaces

 Read also

-The timing of the video is notable, as Akosua Serwaa, one of the wives of the late Highlife star Daddy Lumba, recently returned to Ghana from Germany.
+The timing of the video is notable, as Akosua Serwaa, one of the wives of the late highlife star Daddy Lumba, recently returned to Ghana from Germany.

 Her arrival has been closely watched, with many supporters celebrating her return.